nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 # PIXIE Plus for Home Assistant

+## !!!
+This repository will be archived soon.
+Please use the new local integration [Pixie Plus Local](https://github.com/nirnachmani/Pixie_Plus_Local) !!!

 ## Overview

 This is a custom integration for Home Assistant that connects with PIXIE Plus smart home products made by [SAL](https://www.pixieplus.com/) (Australia).